-7 Spiritual Gifts of the Holy Spirit and What They Mean
+7 Spiritual Gifts of the Holy Spirit and Their Meanings

-The 7 spiritual gifts of the Holy Spirit are wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
-In traditional Christian teaching, these gifts are rooted in Isaiah 11:2-3 and describe how the Holy Spirit forms believers to know God, love what is good, choose what is right, and stay faithful in daily life.
+The seven spiritual gifts of the Holy Spirit are wisdom, understanding, counsel, fortitude, knowledge, piety, and fear of the Lord.
+Christians traditionally connect these gifts to Isaiah 11:2-3, where the Spirit rests on the promised Messiah.
+Taken together, they describe the way the Holy Spirit forms a believer to think clearly, choose what is right, stay faithful under pressure, and live with reverence before God.

 Where do the 7 spiritual gifts of the Holy Spirit come from?

-That is important because the gifts belong first to Christ in His fullness.
+That source matters because the gifts belong first to Christ in His fullness.
 He is the Spirit-filled Son who lives in perfect wisdom, obedience, reverence, and strength.
-From there, Christians understand these gifts as the Spirit's work in believers too - not because we generate them by our own effort, but because God forms us to share in the life of Christ.
+Christians then speak about these gifts in believers because the same Holy Spirit forms God's people to share in the life of Christ.

 1. Wisdom